-- To assist in development and writing of the Educational Master Plan - To assist in needs assessment for new and emerging programs - Collect and analyze data on course and program enrollment trends and recommend changes over time - Collect and analyze data concerning trends in student enrollment, gender, ethnicity, age, ability, economic status, and other demographic changes over time. - Collect and analyze data concerning student retention and success, transfer and job placement - Update the plan to identify items that have been completed, that are on going, and that have not yet been addressed - Add new goals and strategies annually to meet emerging needs - Integrate academic planning with student services and budget planning to ensure successful implementation of the goals and strategies - Make as much data available to academic programs as they conduct Instructional Program Reviews To assist in coordinating the development of instructional institutional, program, and course level student learning outcomes - To assist in coordinating the development of non-instructional institutional student learning outcomes - To assist in coordinating development and implementation of assessment plans
+- Analyze data provided by the institutional research office on course and program enrollment trends changes over time - Analyze data provided by the institutional research office concerning trends in student enrollment related to gender, ethnicity, age, ability, economic status, and other demographic changes over time. - Analyze data trends provided by the institutional research office concerning student program enrollments, class time preferences (day, evening, on-line, correspondence), and other changes in enrollment patterns - Utilize the analysis derived above to facilitate the improvement of student access, success, and equity in the schedule of classes. - Utilize the analysis derived above to facilitate productivity improvement. - Review and incorporate recommendations from instructional program reviews into academic planning. - Update the Educational Master Plan to identify items that have been completed, that are on-going, and that have not yet been addressed and add new goals and strategies annually to meet emerging needs. - Integrate academic planning with student services and budget planning to ensure successful implementation of the goals and strategies - To assist faculty in coordinating the development of instructional institutional, program, and course level student learning outcomes - To assist the instructional dean in coordinating development and implementation of student learning outcome assessment plans